MSPCode/picklist-manager/README.md

 # Picklist Manager App for Salesforce

-The Picklist Manager App is a versatile Salesforce application designed to facilitate the management of custom picklists.
-It enables users, including non-admins, to easily add new values to dropdowns and create dependencies between them.
+Currently, Salesforce does not allow non-admin users to add or remove picklist values without granting them extensive permissions to modify the entire application, which is often not an ideal solution.
+The Picklist Manager App addresses this challenge.
+Designed using Apex and LWC, this Salesforce app enables non-admin users to manage custom picklist values efficiently.
+The app simplifies the process, which is among the most common and time-consuming requests for admins, by allowing non-admins to update picklist values easily.

 ## Features

-- **Non-admin Access**: Allows non-administrative users to add values to picklists.
+- **Non-admin Access**: Allows non-admin users to add values to picklists field.
+Since
-- **Dependent Picklists**: Users can add primary and dependent values to create a structured data entry flow.
+- **Dependent Picklists**: Users can update dependent values, which is often time-consuming when using the UI for large picklists

 ## Setup